fatho/syn-txt/README.md

 At the moment, it depends on spawning a [sox](http://sox.sourceforge.net/) subprocess and piping the audio data to it for actually playing sound.
 If everything worked, it should produce something similar to [this audio snippet](doc/source/_static/demo.ogg).

+## License

+The project is free software licensed under the [GNU General Public License Version 3](/LICENSE).